Long-term residence

 Croatian Law Centre Visit Website

-A beneficiary shall submit an application for a long-term residence to the Police Administration or Police Station based on the place of his/her temporary residence.
-The Ministry of Interior must approve the granting of long-term residence and an administrative dispute may be initiated against the Ministry’s decision in case it has been rejected.[3]
+A beneficiary of international protection shall submit an application for a long-term residence to the Police Administration or Police Station based on the place of his/her temporary residence.
+The Ministry of Interior must approve the granting of long-term residence and an administrative dispute may be initiated against the Ministry’s decision.[3]

 Long term residence shall be granted to a third-country national who, along with the above conditions:[4]